-Due to her status, Eyanna’s chambers were soundproof, so none outside her door could have eavesdropped, even had they wanted to.
-I exited the suite to find not only the princess, but several others gathered in the narrow hallway.
+Due to her status, Eyanna’s conference chamber was soundproof, so none outside in the hallway could have eavesdropped, even had they wanted to.
+I exited the suite to find not only the princess, but several others gathered in the narrow corridor as well.
 All looked anxious, although none more so than the princess herself.
-Nodding and vulpine-smiling to the group, I told Eyanna, “Your parents are, as expected, both cultured and kind.
+Nodding and canid-smiling to the group, I told Eyanna, "Your parents are, as expected, both cultured and kind.
 Your mother is quite regal, and if they rescind their order---and I think it stands a good chance of happening---I believe you will make a fine queen when that time arrives.
-Your father and I…have common interests and concerns, and I respect his wisdom and outstanding quality of character.”
+Your father and I…have common interests and concerns, and I respect his wisdom and outstanding quality of character."

 The staff seemed thrilled at my pronouncements, and Eyanna appeared slightly shocked at my choice of words.
 "You…were in there much longer than I expected, friend Bart," she ventured.
 "Were there…problems?"